 Welcome to the goodies page for Get Started Stranding.
-Here you’ll find an assortment of links, mini tutorials, inspirational photos, reference lists to take you further, and the like.
+Here you’ll find an assortment of links, mini tutorials, inspirational photos, reference lists, and the like.
 Thanks for being a student in one of my classes!

-Please note: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn a small fee by linking to Amazon.com and affiliated sites.
-I also participate in affiliate programs with Annie’s and Craftsy.
+Please note: I am a participant in several affiliate advertising programs.
+They provide a means for me to earn a small fee by linking to affiliated sites.
 There’s no extra cost to you, these fees just help keep the lights on!

 Beyond Long Tail Cast-On: German Twisted

 The long-tail cast-on is a workhorse in the knitting world.
 It provides stability yet flexibility at the bottom of edge of a piece when worked at the proper tension (tip: to help set spacing and tension when cinching down a new stitch, keep your right index finger just above the previous stitch and tighten until the new stitch sits softly just above your finger).
 The standard method (going under the front thumb strand and up through the thumb loop with the needle, to the right of the index strand to grab it and take it back through the thumb loop, then removing your thumb from its loop in order to tighten the thumb loop around the base of the index strand around the needle) produces what looks like a knit stitch on the facing side and a purl stitch on the opposite side.
 Being structured like a knit stitch, it wants to curl like a knit stitch too, up at the bottom and away on the sides.

 Most of the time this tendency doesn’t matter, as the stitch pattern above the first row/round is sufficient counter to the curl.
 For color work and certain other situations, German twisted cast-on, a long-tail variation, is your best bet.
 Start with a slip knot so your first stitch has the same height as the subsequent stitches.
 Continue as follows: